 Giant pink sugar peony topped birthday cake:

 This whimsical fantasy cake is so fun with its over-the-top pink dusted sugar peony perched on top like a proud new hat, flanked by smaller pretty blossoms in blue and white.
-Bluprint member Paknz created this beauty while enrolled in Jacqueline Butler’s online Bluprint class Handcrafted Sugar Flowers.
+Craftsy member Paknz created this beauty while enrolled in Jacqueline Butler’s online Craftsy class Handcrafted Sugar Flowers.

 Photo via Bobbette & Belle